I am a new student. What is the timeline for my application process?

 The Good Samaritan provision does not limit the authority of law enforcement personnel or Residence Life staff to act as required at the time of an alleged violation.

 No; however, we do welcome assistance animals - see our Assistance Animal policy for more information.
 All pets, with the exception of assistance animals, are prohibited in all of our residence halls.
 Pets that are found by Residence Life staff will be removed immediately.
 Assistance animals must be approved by the Office of Disability Services.
 Residents must also sign the Assistance Animal Agreement prior to the animal being permitted in housing.

 Are mini-refrigerators and microwaves allowed?

 Refrigerators and microwaves are provided in our residence halls, so personal mini-refrigerators and microwaves are not necessary or permitted.

 Can I have guests?

 Yes!
 We welcome your guests.
 Please see our guest policies page for full information on how to have day or overnight guests.

 How can I be an RA?

 Resident Advisors, also known as RAs, are student leaders who serve as peer counselors, mediators, and representatives of the Office of Residence Life.
 Each semester we hire RAs for both of our residence halls, with most RAs being hired in the spring for positions beginning in the fall.
-To find out more or to apply to be an RA, visit our Become an RA page.

 What if I have a nut allergy?